 Company Development and Artistic Methodologies

 The group came together in 1991 as a hybrid collective founded by Matt Adams, Ju Row Farr and Will Kittow, artists who happened to be working at the same cinema as ushers, cashiers and bar staff (Adams with Rieser, 2011, 401).
 The multidisciplinary nature of the group meant that, from early on, its members had to establish a basic language for talking about their practice with each other, as well as to the wider public.
 An intense engagement with technology was central to the group’s interests from the early stages of its practice.
 Influenced by club (sub-)cultures and intent on questioning and reinventing its dominant aesthetic languages, the company used projection and computers in the very first piece that it made, Gunmen Kill Three (1991), to explore issues of ‘presentation and representation through the image’ (Adams, 2007).
-Gunmen featured an early live ‘video stream’ in a scene where someone chased someone else was projected live via a radio link (Adams, 2007).
+Gunmen featured an early live ‘video stream’ in a scene where someone with a shoulder-held camera chased someone else; the scene was projected live via a radio link (Adams, 2007).
 The integration of the recording device and live video feed meant that the chase was not only a live occurrence within the performance space, but also a screen-based representation of a particular viewpoint of the action.
-The technology, far from being sleek or intuitive, was in fact cumbersome and temperamental depended on a massive, old video projector that kept breaking down, requiring a devoted engineer who travelled with the company in order to operate the machine (Adams, 2007).
+The technology, far from being sleek or intuitive, was in fact cumbersome and temperamental; the company depended on a massive, old video projector that kept breaking down, requiring a devoted engineer who travelled with the company in order to operate the machine (Adams, 2007).
 Despite the technical challenges, the company was able to launch its artistic trajectory with an immersive experience, where multiple actions and stimuli unfolded simultaneously, competing with each other for the audience’s attention.
 Gunmen Kill Three asks questions about reality and representation, power and control, access and social responsibility, all in relation to digital technology – questions that have been central to Blast Theory’s work ever since.
-As the company’s first ever piece it is already indicative of Blast Theory’s aims, intentions and artistic vision, offering a glimpse of how these might develop in the future.
+As the company’s first ever piece, it is already indicative of Blast Theory’s aims, intentions and artistic vision, offering a glimpse of how these might develop in the future.